Security-First AI Agents: Why It Matters

 "mkfs",

-];These patterns cannot be bypassed by the LLM.
+];These 9 built-in patterns cannot be bypassed by the LLM.
 They're enforced at the Rust layer, below the agent.
+You can add your own custom patterns in config.

 Layer 3: Docker Sandbox